puddingForever/install-jenkins-docker/README.md

 ![image](https://github.com/puddingForever/install-jenkins-docker/assets/126591306/12d5befe-b673-4e5b-97e3-c34632111720)

 # Defining environment variables
-When there is repeated words, we can use global vaeriable inside of environment block when it's inside of ''' type $variableName .
+When there is repeated words, we can use global variable inside of environment block when it's inside of ''' type $variableName .
 If it's outside of ''', use "$variableName"
 ```
 pipeline {